 - A4E welcomes provisions in the proposed Regulation that national framework plans should include a deployment plan for alternative fuel infrastructure in airports.

-- Whilst drop-in SAFs will require limited adaptations to the fuel distribution and supply systems, aviation will also be an end user of non-drop-in SAF, such as hydrogen and other energy sources based on electricity.
-These new propulsion technologies represent decarbonisation options for short and medium haul, whilst long haul will depend on the deployment of SAFs.
+- Whilst drop-in SAFs will require limited adaptations to the fuel distribution and supply systems, aviation will also be an end user of non-drop-in SAFs, such as hydrogen and other energy sources based on electricity.
+These new propulsion technologies represent decarbonisation options for short and medium-haul, whilst long-haul will depend on the deployment of SAFs.
 Future infrastructure investments will need to consider both the deployment of infrastructure adapted to aviation’s transition to non-drop-in SAF (e.g. hydrogen storage facilities) as well as ensuring continued investments in liquid fuels facilities.

 Energy Efficiency Directive (EED)

 - In air transport, energy efficiency plays a key role in delivering a higher climate ambition.
 However, the policy measures to achieve this should be adapted to the specificities of the sector and the other pieces of the regulatory and policy framework that apply to the sector.

 - Monitoring of energy use and efficiency, as well as the introduction of measures to improve it, are already “business as usual” for European air carriers.
 Many airlines have already implemented internal measures to identify means to improve their efficiency (for cost savings notably) and their fuel use is already subject to mandatory and voluntary reporting requirements.
 Until now, the EED has not provided additional energy efficiency improvement incentives for airlines but has led to additional external auditing costs and additional human resources having to be dedicated to administrative requirements (with little added value).